hadro/info654fa22/assignments/reflection_and_inspiration_posts.md

 -   150-word minimum (original post content; not including excerpt or citation, etc.)
 -   Published to class blog by the time class starts on the due date
     -   With descriptive title
     -   Categorizes appropriately, e.g., Technology & Service
         Inspiration Post 1, Technology & Service Inspiration Post 2,
         etc.
     -   Tagged with relevant keywords
     -   Use only the "standard" post format option
 -   Excerpt or embed of source material
     -   Includes citations of any source material, with links embedded if possible

--   Brief comment about why the cited example is of interest, and how it is being or could be deployed in a library or archive context
+-   Brief comment about why the cited example is of interest, and how it is being or could be deployed in an information profession context
     -   Addresses, briefly, at least the following questions:
         -   What is new and/or noteworthy here?
         -   Why should people in the information fields be paying attention to this particular development?